EOSLaoMao/BankofStaked-CE/README.md

 `is_free` means if you can get a refund or not(is refund applied, it will happend immediately!!)

+Currently we provide:

-Currently we only provide 1 FREE plan: `0.1 EOS` for `60 min of 1 EOS CPU` staked, you will get a 0.1 EOS refund immediately after you transfer.
+1 FREE plan:

+`0.1 EOS` for `6 hours of 0.5 EOS CPU` staked, you will get a 0.1 EOS refund immediately after you transfer.

+3 PAID plans:

+`0.5 EOS` for `7 days of 50 EOS CPU` staked.

+`1.0 EOS` for `7 days of 110 EOS CPU` staked.

+`2.0 EOS` for `7 days of 240 EOS CPU` staked.

 Will add more plans ASAP.